Ibn Arabshah

-He was born and grew up in Damascus.
+Arabshah was born and grew up in Damascus.
 Later when Timur invaded Syria, he moved to Samarkand and later to Transoxiana.
-He later moved to Edirne and worked in the court of Sultan Mehmed I translating Arabic books to Turkish and Persian.
+Arabshah later moved to Edirne and worked in the court of Sultan Mehmed I translating Arabic books to Turkish and Persian.
 He later returned to Damascus after having been absent from the city for 23 years.
+In his critical biography of Timur, Aja'ib al-Maqdur, written in Arabic, Arabshah highlighted Timur's illiteracy of Arabic and his preference for Persian literature.
 Later he moved to Egypt and died there.

 The famous Muslim scholar, Abd al-Wahhab ibn Arabshah, was his son.